michaelharms6010/zcash-faucet/README.md

 }
 ```

+In this way https traffic to urls matching `/api/` is routed to our node app on port 5000.
+Since the faucet only does one thing, that's not super helpful in this case, but it's super extensible and this node server rpc middleman thing seems to be a road travelled by many greats

 Everything else in my nginx conf is just certbot boilerplate.

 Assuming your server has http/https open and configured... you should be set to fly and faucet out some coinage.
 Nice!